EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 To carry out a self-consistent calculation, we need to prepare the following:

 4.1  Find any high-lying core states that should be included in the valence as local orbitals.
-4.2  Make atomic densities, which **lmf**{: style="color: blue"} will overlap to make a starting trial density
-4.3  Provide a reasonable basis set with parameters **RSMH** and **EH** defining the envelope functions
-4.4  Supply an automatic estimate for the mesh density plane wave cutoff **GMAX**.
+4.2  Make atomic densities, which **lmf**{: style="color: blue"} will overlap to make a starting trial density 4.3  Provide a reasonable basis set with parameters **RSMH** and **EH** defining the envelope functions 4.4  Supply an automatic estimate for the mesh density plane wave cutoff **GMAX**.

 **lmfa**{: style="color: blue"} is a tool that will provide all of this information automatically.
-It will writes writes basis set information to template _basp0.pbte_{: style="color: green"}, The Questaal package reads from _basp.pbte_{: style="color: green"}, but it is written to file basp0 to avoid overwriting a file you may want to preserve.
+It will write information about the charge density to file _atm.pbte_{: style="color: green"}, and basis set information to template _basp0.pbte_{: style="color: green"}.
+The Questaal package reads from _basp.pbte_{: style="color: green"}, but it is written to file basp0 to avoid overwriting a file you may want to preserve.
 You can customize the basis set by editing the file.